 I'm a GIS analyst at a regional university in North Georgia.
 My job is managing the spatial data infrastructure that tells our institution where its buildings are, how its rooms are numbered, who occupies which space, and how all of that connects across five campuses — 3.6 million square feet of building space spread across 1,347 acres.
 One person.
 No team.

-I've worked in GIS, network administration, systems management, and enterprise data integration for most of my career.
-I have an O'Reilly shelf that would embarrass most developers.
-I served in the Army.
-I've held a Penn State graduate degree in GIS.
-And still, when I needed to automate something in Python — when I hit a wall at ten o'clock at night with a script that wouldn't run and a deadline that wouldn't move — my options were grim.
-Wait three days for an Esri support response.
-Hope that someone on GeoNet had the exact same problem in 2019 and got a useful answer.
-Read through forum threads that were close but never quite right.
+I've worked across multiple fields for most of my career — always as the person responsible for making complex systems actually work.
+And still, when I hit a wall at ten o'clock at night with a problem that wouldn't solve and a deadline that wouldn't move, my options were grim.
+Wait days for a support response.
+Hope that someone on a forum had the exact same problem years ago and got a useful answer.
+Read through documentation that assumed you already knew things you didn't.

 That isolation is real, and it has a cost.
 Not just in time — in what never gets built at all.